fluxcd/flux/site/get-started.md

 (GitHub docs)[https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys]
 for more info on how to manage deploy keys.

-(Or replace `YOURUSER` with your Github ID in this url:
+(Or replace `YOURUSER` with your GitHub ID in this url:
 `https://github.com/YOURUSER/flux-get-started/settings/keys/new` and
 paste the key there.)